 - Housing Tasmania implemented a new Housing Management System (HMS) in November 2016.
 There was a gap in the data collection from 2016-17 when income details and wait times were not available for applicants who registered prior to October 2016.
 This is improving over time. - In previous years, waitlist data included transfer applicants who were not on the housing register.
-From 2017-18 this is no longer the case and caution should be taken when comparing waitlist data to previous years. - In 2018-19, relationship status for household members was not consistently recorded resulting in a number of unknown values for overcrowding and underutilisation measures. - Greatest need reason was not reported until 2018-19.
+From 2017-18 this is no longer the case but caution should be taken when comparing waitlist data to previous years. - In 2018-19, relationship status for household members was not consistently recorded resulting in a number of unknown values for overcrowding and underutilisation measures.